 - New Opportunities Waiver (NOW)

-- Residential Opportunities Waiver (ROW)
+- Residential Options Waiver (ROW)

 - Supports Waiver (SW)

-- Children's Choice Waiver (CCW)
+- Children's Choice Waiver (CC)

 OCDD is responsible for monitoring all critical incidents to ensure appropriate follow-up occurs and steps are taken to help prevent similar incidents in the future.